TheIoTLearningInitiative/Zephyr/documentation/Introduction.md

 Getting Started

-> __Introduction to the Zephyr Project.__ The Zephyr Kernel is a small-footprint kernel designed for use on resource-constrained systems: from simple embedded environmental sensors and LED wearables to sophisticated smart watches and IoT wireless gateways.
+> __Introduction to the Zephyr Project__ The Zephyr Kernel is a small-footprint kernel designed for use on resource-constrained systems: from simple embedded environmental sensors and LED wearables to sophisticated smart watches and IoT wireless gateways.

-> Getting Started Guide.
+> __Getting Started Guide__
   - Zephyr Kernel Primer
 - Developer Guides
   - Build System User Guide